|

 splicing can be resulted from 15-30% of genetic

 mutations that cause diseases.
-Thus, it is
+It is thus

 important to understand alternative splicing

-and its regulation in biology and
+and its regulation in biology and diseases in

-diseases in the omics era.
+the omics era.

 For example, in electrically excitable